 Advantages of selling to a watch buyer

 One of the advantages of selling directly to a watch buyer is that the process is quick and is a simple transaction.
-It typically takes 24 hours and payments are made within a short timeframe.
+It can take as little as 24 hours and payments are made within a short timeframe.

 At WP Diamonds, our luxury watch experts have in depth, specialist knowledge of the secondhand watch market and can accurately price your item.
 We purchase a wide range of luxury watches, not only high value or unique timepieces.
 We can offer you a price value for your watch, with no hidden fees.
 The price we give you is the amount you get.

-For a quick and secure process with a guaranteed sale, fill out our online form today and we will be in touch shortly with an initial price.
+For a quick and secure process with a guaranteed sale, fill out our online form today and we will be in touch shortly with an initial price quote.